TV Subaé

 TV Subaé (channel 10) is a television station licensed to Feira de Santana, Bahia, Brazil affiliated with TV Globo.
-Owned by Grupo Modesto Cerqueira and Rede Bahia, TV Subaé is part of Rede Bahia de Televisão, a statewide television network composed of another five TV stations.
+Owned by Grupo Modesto Cerqueira and Rede Bahia, TV Subaé is a owned-and-operated station of Rede Bahia de Televisão, a statewide television network composed of another five TV stations.
 TV Subaé's studios and transmitter are located on Presidente Dutra Avenue, in the center of Feira de Santana.

 History

 TV Subaé was inaugurated on June 1, 1988, by businessman Modesto Cerqueira, being the first Rede Globo affiliate in the interior of the state.
 The structure to start the operations was made by the defunct Rede Globo Affiliate Implementation Nucleus.
 TV Subaé also had the sister radio stations the Subaé AM and Nordeste FM, which formed, together with the TV station and the journal Jornal Feira Hoje, the subsidiary Rede Baiana de Comunicação (also called RBC), owned by Grupo MC.
 The inauguration was attended by several authorities, including the then mayor José Falcão da Silva and the then governor João Durval Carneiro.

 Through the center, some professionals from Minas Gerais and São Paulo came to implement the station, among them, Sílvio Palma, who was the first director of journalism; Marcos Pizano, text editor (he came from TV Leste, then affiliated with Rede Globo in Governador Valadares); João Aldemir Venceslau, text editor (he also came from TV Leste, and was also part of the implementation team of TV Santa Cruz, in Itabuna); Ciro Porto, reporter (from EPTV); Aline Hungria, reporter (from TV Globo São Paulo); Ferreira, operations manager (also from TV Globo São Paulo), among other professionals in the areas of technical and commercial operations, programming and engineering.

-In 1994, Modesto Cerqueira, founder and owner of TV Subaé, passed away.
+In 1994, Modesto Cerqueira, founder and owner of TV Subaé, died.
 The station and the other Grupo MC subsidiaries are now controlled by his sons Modezil and Florisberto Cerqueira.

 In April 1998, Grupo MC sold 50% of its share of TV Subaé to Grupo TV Bahia.
 With that, the station officially became a member of the statewide network Rede Bahia de Televisão.

 On February 7, 2020, TV Subaé programming is included in the pay TV provider SKY, replacing TV Bahia, on channel 12.
 The official launch occurred on February 12, through an event at the Hotel Ibis in Feira de Santana.

 On April 22, 2021, veteran journalist Lete Simões, who had been working at TV Subaé for 22 years, was fired from the station.
 Due to health problems caused by stress, she had been working from home since the beginning of the COVID-19 pandemic, having returned to anchor the nightly newscast BATV a few times in 2021.